 If the surrounding walls and ceiling in an untreated room are made of metal or brick, the RT value will move closer to 8-10 seconds.
 If the surrounding surfaces are drywall or carpet, the RT value will move closer to 4-6 seconds.
 In either case, the problem defined is that human ear can tolerate only 1.5 to 2.0 seconds worth of reverberation before original sound and reflected sound become blurred.
 This blurring is called background noise, and is defined as RT values that carry for longer than 2.0 seconds in a room.
 Our course on Sound Absorption here at the Academy will teach you how to control the RT values in your room by capturing and converting unwanted sound reflections, cleaning out your background noise, and dropping your RT values down under 2.0 seconds.
 This is the threshold level of reverberation to human ear, and the target goal for our soundproofing treatments.

 Along with the length of the RT value in your room, remember that sound waves also radiate out like a pebble wave in a pond traveling along at 770 mph.
 In a room defined by four walls, a ceiling and a floor, these waves will touch all of these surfaces near simultaneous, triggering reflections that will quickly turn to background noise if left untreated.
-The following animation illustrates the ripple effect from sound reflections carrying in a room stemming from a single sound source.

 Angle of Reflection = Angle of Incidence